isakedo/DNNsim/README.md

     *   Stripes: class for the Stripes accelerator
     *   BitPragmatic: class for the Bit-Pragmatic accelerator
     *   Laconic: class for the Laconic accelerator
+    *   BitTactical: common class for both BitTactical behaviors
+    *   BitTactical_p: class for the Bit-Tactical version p accelerator
+    *   BitTactical_e: class for the Bit-Tactical version e accelerator
     *   BitFusion: class for the BitFusion accelerator
 *   **interface**: Folder to interface with input/output operations
     *   NetReader: class to read and load a network using different formats